RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

  * `jwksUri` - URL of the provider’s public key set to validate signature of the JWT.
  * `audiences` - The list of JWT [audiences](https://tools.ietf.org/html/rfc7519#section-4.1.3). that are allowed to access.
 A JWT containing any of these audiences will be accepted.

-Then execute the following oc command in CodeReady Workspace `Terminal`:
+Then execute the following oc command in CodeReady Workspaces `Terminal`:

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/catalog/rules/ccn-auth-config.yaml -n userXX-catalog`

 Now you can't access the catalog service without authentication of RH-SSO.
-You confirm it using CURL command with replacing USERXX in CodeReady Workspace `Terminal`:
+You confirm it using CURL command with replacing USERXX in CodeReady Workspaces `Terminal`:

 `curl http://YOUR_CATALOG_GATEWAY_URL/services/products ; echo`